Q. What is the Graduate Diploma in Asian Studies (GDAS)?

 Q. When do I apply?

-Students are encouraged to indicate their interest to the GDAS Coordinator early in their programme to ensure the requirements are completed.
+Students are encouraged to indicate their interest to the GDAS Administrator early in their programme to ensure the requirements are completed.
 However, there is no set annual deadline for enrolling.

 Q. How can I apply?